DCHuber/IoT/btle/readme.md

     $ sudo pip3 install bluepy

-Once installed you can use run the testBLE.py (https://github.com/DCHuber/IoT/blob/master/btle/testBLE.py) code to see if it is working
+Once installed you can download and run the [testBLE.py](https://github.com/DCHuber/IoT/blob/master/btle/testBLE.py) code to see if it is working

     $ sudo python3 testBLE.py

+Finally, download and configure the scanner code [btleScanner.py](https://github.com/DCHuber/IoT/blob/master/btle/btleScanner.py) to run as a cron job on your system.